Supplier Reconciliation - Status Method

 Debit

-Debits = Payments and credits received.
+Debits is Payments and Credits received.

 Credit